KVM-COLO/qemu/docs/memory.md

 # QEMU Memory Management

-All memory that is available to the guest is organized in RAMBlocks, which, for example, represent the main memory or video memory, and each occupy one MemoryRegion.
+All memory that is available to the guest is organized in RAMBlocks, which, for example, represent the main memory or video memory.
 The RAMBlocks are organized as a linked list, which allows iterating over them.

 ```
 struct RAMBlock {
-    struct MemoryRegion *mr;
     uint8_t *host;
     ram_addr_t offset;
     ram_addr_t used_length;